Why Brazil should also worry about heat waves in Europe

+“It is evidently a mistake to think that this heat wave is a local process in Europe”, says climate scientist Alexandre Costa, who sees a strong relationship between global warming and the recent tragedy of the rains in Pernambuco.

-The heat wave that hits Western Europe has impressed by the continuous disturbances in everyday life: impact on people’s body and health, high demand for water and energy to cool environments at a time when these resources are under pressure, in addition to hard-to-control forest fires — a phenomenon now witnessed in urban areas.
+The heat wave that hits Western Europe has impressed by the continuous disturbances in everyday life: impact on people’s body and health, high demand for water and energy to cool environments at a time when these resources are under pressure, in addition to fires that are difficult to control. in forests ? a phenomenon now witnessed in urban areas.

 This Wednesday (20/07), when the temperature in London reached a record 40.3°C, local firefighters had the most called day since the Second World War.